 2014 Ph.D.
 Evolutionary Biology University of Chicago, Chicago, IL.

 2008 M.A.
 Biology Occidental College, Los Angeles, CA.

 I study evolution, ecology, and biodiversity from a spatial and temporal perspective, integrating data from molecules (DNA), fossils, and species traits to investigate when and where groups of species originated, at what evolutionary rates, and in relation to which paleo-environmental factors.
 My research is centered on mammalian evolution and has focused on unique lineages of rats and mice in the tropical Americas (spiny rats, hutias, and relatives), deserts of North and South America (kangaroo mice and vizcacha rats), and most recently across global Mammalia.

 Through fieldwork and genomic and phylogenetic approaches, I ask questions that aim to uncover core dynamics of the eco-evolutionary process at biogeographic and population genetic scales.
-I also seek to translate our findings to wide audiences through outreach efforts and by teaching courses, always with the aim to encourage biodiversity conservation in the tropical and arid ecosystems where I work.
+I also seek to translate our findings to wide audiences through diversity & inclusion efforts and by teaching courses, always with the aim to encourage biodiversity conservation in the tropical and arid ecosystems where I work.

 * = co-first authors; ^ = corresponding

 preprint. *Stewart, T. A., Yoo, I., and *Upham, N. S. The coevolution of mammae number and litter size. bioRxiv: https://doi.org/10.1101/2020.10.08.331983 (in review at eLife).